The Obamas bring pure currents of hope and soul and optimism to Democratic convention

 At the home of the Chicago Bulls, the faithful gathered for a golden couple of the city’s past

 That slogan held an undeniable truth about Michelle and Barack Obama in this same arena on Tuesday evening.
-At around quarter past ten, they embraced on stage, the Democrats’ golden couple, who both individually and together seem not so much like human beings as conduits for the voices and stories which spring from the essence of America, from the millions of immigrants, the slaves to the founding fathers and presidents and all the cyclical vows of aspiration and promise which define political convention nights like this.
+At about quarter past ten, they embraced on stage, the Democrats’ golden couple, who both individually and together seem not so much like human beings as conduits for the voices and stories that spring from the essence of America, from the millions of immigrants, the slaves to the founding fathers and presidents and all the cyclical vows of aspiration and promise which define political convention nights like this.
 They seem blessed with a power of communication that is unearthly and beyond even their own understanding.

 By then, Michelle Obama had already spoken.
-Just minutes into her address, it was obvious that she was delivering an electrifying endorsement of Kamala Harris which would rank among the unforgettable passages of Democratic electoral history.
+Just minutes into her address, it was obvious that she was delivering an electrifying endorsement of Kamala Harris that would rank among the unforgettable passages of Democratic electoral history.
 But she was also giving her party and the public a tantalising glimpse of the political leader she would have been if she had chosen that path.
 But no. This was a departure from an avowed return to private life.
 And it was a sort of homecoming, too, for Michelle Obama, who grew up a good 40 minute walk south of this arena.

 “The last time I was here in my hometown was to memorialise my mother; the woman who showed me the meaning of hard work and humility and decency,” she told them.